code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-03-jsf-primefaces-theme-spring-boot.md

   <img src="{{ site.url }}/assets/images/logo/primefaces-logo.png" alt="primefaces logo" class="logo">
 </figure>

-[PrimeFaces](http://primefaces.org/){:target="_blank"} is integrated with the [ThemeRoller CSS Framework](http://jqueryui.com/themeroller/){:target="_blank"}.
-There are three types of themes you can choose from:
+[PrimeFaces](http://primefaces.org/){:target="_blank"} is integrated with the ThemeRoller CSS Framework in order to support different themes.
+There are three types of themes you can configure:

 1. You can [purchase premium themes](https://www.primefaces.org/themes/#tab-premium-645){:target="_blank"}
 2. You can choose from the [free community themes](https://www.primefaces.org/themes/#tab-community-678){:target="_blank"}
-3. You can create your own theme using the online theme generator tool of ThemeRoller.
+3. You can create your own theme using the online theme generator tool of [ThemeRoller](http://jqueryui.com/themeroller/){:target="_blank"}.

 The following example shows how to setup a PrimeFaces theme using Spring Boot and Maven.